|

 | Zhu Quan's Manual of Tea Tea Song Performance Themes My Performances My Repertoire | 首頁 |

-Today there is a revival of interest in appreciating the high quality of a great variety of Chinese teas; this interest is marked by the growing number of new Chinese tea museums and sightseeing spots.3 Associated with this is the renewed interest in the Way of the Tea.4 Likewise there is a revival of interest in the guqin ("old qin") and in particular in the Way of the Qin.5 This program can provide music that will help listeners experience such a Way, while associated commentary can explore the significance of attitudes towards both qin and tea.
-This exploration reveals that just as for proper appreciation of what tea meant to connoisseurs one must use certain basic materials and present it in certain ways, for proper appreciation of qin music and what it meant to connoisseurs one must do the same.
+Today there is a revival of interest in appreciating the quality of a great variety of Chinese teas; this interest is marked by the growing number of new Chinese tea museums and sightseeing spots.5 Associated with this is the renewed interest in the Way of the Tea6 (compare the so-called Way of Incense7).
+Likewise there is a revival of interest in the guqin ("old qin") and in particular in the Way of the Qin.8 A tea and qin program could provide music that will help listeners experience such a Way, while associated commentary can explore the significance of attitudes towards both qin and tea.
+This exploration reveals that, just as for proper appreciation of what tea meant to connoisseurs one must use certain basic materials and present it in certain ways, for proper appreciation of qin music and what it meant to connoisseurs one must do the same.
 With regard to the qin this program argues that a crucial factor is the use of silk strings.
-To the traditional ear, playing qin with the modern non-silk strings is like drinking instant tea: the subtle flavors simply are not there.6
+To some ears, playing qin with the modern non-silk strings is like drinking instant tea: it is convenient, but the subtle flavors simply are not there.9 (Of course, there is also something to be said for teas that have robustness rather than subtlety, but that is a separate matter.11)

 Internet searches such as "tea guqin" (without quotes) or "琴與茶" (qin and tea) yield thousands of results, with much commentary showing the natural association of qin and tea.
 Indeed, today it is expected that when one visits a qin friend tea will be served.
-In some cases the serving of tea may become almost ceremonial.9 Correspondingly, there are some aspects of qin play which also might be considered ritualistic or ceremonial.10
+In some cases the serving of tea may become almost ceremonial.14 Correspondingly, there are some aspects of qin play which also might be considered ritualistic or ceremonial.15 In any case, a Ming essay entitled Tea Treatise (Cha Shu), by Xu Cishu (1549 - 1604), includes the suggestion that it is particularly appropriate to drink tea when listening to qin and looking at art.16

-Tea was apparently drunk in China from the most ancient times, the most common legend saying that its benefits were first promoted by (legendary) emperor Shen Nong.13 This legend sometimes says this happened in the Mengshan region west of Chengdu in Sichuan province;14 Mengshan tea is mentioned in a well-known poem by Bai Juyi.
+Tea was apparently drunk in China from the most ancient times, the most common legend saying that its benefits were first promoted by (legendary) emperor Shen Nong.17 This legend sometimes says this happened in the Mengshan region west of Chengdu in Sichuan province;18 Mengshan tea is mentioned alongside qin in a well-known poem by Bai Juyi translated here.

-Today tea is considered both relaxing and stimulating,15 but until about the 4th C. CE it was largely considered medicinal.
+Today tea is considered both relaxing and stimulating,19 but until about the 4th C. CE it was largely considered medicinal.
 By the Tang dynasty it was finding wider use.
-Then in the 8th century, about 50 years before the aforesaid Lu Tong, Lu Yu took the first formal step in the development of Chinese tea culture by writing his Classic of Tea.16
+Then in the 8th century, about 50 years before the aforesaid Lu Tong, Lu Yu took the first formal step in the development of Chinese tea culture by writing his Classic of Tea.20

 It was also during the Song dynasty that tea really came into its own as a social phenomenon.
 Thus, a primary reason for the lack of tea themes in qin melodies may simply stem from the conservative attitude of literati towards "new" qin melody titles: many new melodies appeared during or after the Song dynasty, but their names reflect very few new themes.
 Even qin melodies surviving from Ming and Qing dynasty handbooks often have names that connect to people and themes from the Tang dynasty or earlier; "tea" not being a theme of sufficient importance in ancient times, perhaps it was thought there was no need for melodies with such a title.

-A program on qin and tea could take place in a concert hall, but more relevant would be to hold it in an environment where both tea and the music can be appreciated.
-For the latter the most important factor is quiet.
-As mentioned above, only a few qin melodies actually mention tea; the ones I know are:
+Programs connecting qin and tea could take place in a concert hall, but such a program would probably be very different from one held in an environment where both tea and the music can be appreciated on a more personal level.
+For the latter the most important factors are silk strings and silence.

 1.